Cyogen/Home-Lab-2/README.md

 ## Steps

 Full write up still in progress.
-I miss a couple of important screenshots when deploying the environment.
+I missed a couple of important screenshots when deploying the environment.
 I will re-deploy a whole new lab soon and make sure to get proper documentation setup.

 *Ref 1: Network Diagram*